CP1404/Practicals/prac_07/README.md

     when either text is entered or the up/down buttons are pressed (you can handle this with Kivy's `on_text` event)

-**Note:** The solution to this is provided in your Kivy Demos repository (convert_m_km.py/kv).
+**Note:** The solution to this is provided (convert_m_km.py/kv).
 Don't just copy it, but do use it if you get stuck, and/or to compare your solution to ours.

 ## Dynamic Kivy Widgets